ashrafablia1/gitintern-internshipsPlatform/README.md

 # gitintern-internshipsPlatform
+(i write every line so it need time to be done).

-Note: only first piece of the project code available: (i write every line so it need time to be done) registration system (company, intern) login system (one page handle both based on role) profile page system (view and edit (company, intern))
+Note: only first piece of the project code available: registration system (company, intern) login system (one page handle both based on role) profile page system (view and edit (company, intern))